‘It’ After-Credits Scene: Stephen King Remake Has Final Scare And Hint Of A Clown Sequel At Very End

 The remake of the Stephen King thriller is set to hit theaters this weekend, and is expected to top the box office totals for the week.
 The movie will kick off the post-summer season and serve as a lead-in to the influx of horror movies that will come around Halloween time.

 And those investing in the hefty 135-minute running time for It will likely want to know if there’s an after-credits scene to keep them in the seats a little longer.
 For those not familiar with the increasingly popular movie trope, the after-credits scene is a short scene that plays after all the credits have stopped rolling.
-It is normally a reward for those who stay all the way until the end, offering a final joke in comedies or introducing a new character or plot line for movies that are part of a series.
+It is normally a reward for those who stay all the way until the end, offering a final joke in comedies or introducing a new character or plotline for movies that are part of a series.

 So, is there an after-credits scene in It?